dribnet/purvs/README.md

 I've also switched my project to TypeScript, as it's something that I've been wanting to learn.

 For performance reasons, I zoomed in the view a bit more than the source gif.
+The timescale was also slowed down so you can better appreciate the automaton's activity.